opendatamesh-initiative/odm-specification-dpdescriptor/CHARTER.md

 * **Integrates seamlessly with other specifications**

   Whenever possible, leverage existing external specifications to avoid reinventing the wheel.
   The decision to define a new part of the specification from the ground up shouldn't be taken lightly.

+## Contributions
+The specification is under continuous evolution.
+The main ways to contribute are described in [CONTRIBUTING.md](CONTRIBUTING.md).

+All contributors must respect the [code of conduct]() and be familiar with the project's [governance rules](GOVERNANCE.md).

+The process to propose a change to the specification is described in [DEVELOPMENT.md](DEVELOPMENT.md)

 ## History
-The first draft of the data product descriptor specification was created by Quantyca.
+The first draft of the DPDS was created by Quantyca.
 Quantyca uses it in its projects, together with a custom implementation of a _data product experience plan_ and _infrastructure utility plane_ named *Open Data Mesh Platform*, to manage the data product lifecycle from creation till its retirement.
 The Open Data Mesh Platform standardizes and automates all the data product operational activities.
 It's a *DataOps* lightweight platform designed for data mesh or if you prefer, a DataMeshOps platform.